Skip to Main Content

 There is no specific answer to how many c-sections a dog can have, but most veterinarians suggest that a dog should not have more than 2-3 c-sections during their lifetime.
 Having more than three c-sections could have an adverse impact on the health of your dog and their future puppies.

-How to prepare your pet for a c-section?
+How to prepare your pet for a C-section?

 There are a few things that you should do leading up to your dog’s C-section